PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_conclusion.md

 * Perhaps define the term "response time"

+* Something is missing which is that we could increase the degradation rate as well instead of negative autoregulation.
+Why do you think that the cell doesn't simply have a higher degradation rate?
+Why might this be impractical?

 ## Exercises

 1. Modify the Jupyter notebook provided in the [tutorial on loops](tutorial_loops) to count the number of feed-forward loops in the transcription factor network for *E. coli.*